oceanprotocol-archive/OEPs/13/README.md

 * Update an Actor
 * Retire an Actor

-The new Actors registed in the system MUST have a valid Account Id and a Wallet.
+After to be registered, the new Actors MUST have a valid Account Id and a Wallet.
 The information or Metadata about the Actors MUST be stored in Ocean DB.
-AGENT MUST NOT store any information about the accounts (public keys, private keys, passwords or recovery phrases).
+AGENT MUST NOT store any information about the accounts (public keys, private keys, passwords or recovery phrases) in any other place than the system KMS.
+The AGENT will use Parity Wallet as technology component to manage the user Wallets.
+The location of the KMS SHOULD be provided as parameter in the Ocean AGENT initialization script.
+Through the standard Parity tools, will be possible to export the Wallet information generated in the system.

+It's out of the scope of this OEP to discuss the Wallet management, this will defined in the scope of the [Wallet OEP](https://github.com/oceanprotocol/OEPs/issues/32).

 ### Proposed Solution <a name="proposed-solution"></a>